 - Recognizing that remote work is now a reality

 - Businesses that already have a work-from-home policy are doing well.
 However, it took a pandemic for many people to realize the advantages of a work-from-home approach.

 - As a result of the Coronavirus, an increasing number of people are working from home.
 They are making every effort to adapt to a new style of working.
 As a result, many employers have found themselves in uncharted territory.

 - Employees’ safety is a top priority.

-- Employers throughout the world now agree that health and safety are essential concerns to address.
+- Employers worldwide now agree that health and safety are essential concerns to address.